SrihasRC/SithWash/README.md

 *"Fear leads to anger, anger leads to hate, hate leads to compliance."*

-### 🎯 Hackathon Achievement
+### 🎯 Hackathon Achievement Summary
-This project demonstrates full-stack development skills, creative problem-solving, and innovative use of technology to make financial compliance education engaging and accessible.
+This project demonstrates comprehensive full-stack development skills, creative problem-solving, innovative use of modern web technologies, and successful completion of all hackathon bounties.
+SithWash represents a unique approach to making financial compliance education engaging, accessible, and memorable through immersive theming and interactive technology.